emsesp/docs/MQTT.md

    * `display` = Display (RC30 only)
    * `language` = Language (RC30 only)
    * `offsetclock` = Offset clock (RC30 only)
-   * `dampedtemp` = Damped outdoor temperature = the thermostat damps changes to the actual outside temperature to mirror the thermal mass of the building.
+   * `dampedoutdoortemp` = Damped outdoor temperature = the thermostat damps changes to the actual outside temperature to mirror the thermal mass of the building.
 Building Type setting changes the time constant of the damping
    * `inttemp1` = Temperature sensor 1
    * `inttemp2` = Temperature sensor 2
    * `intoffset` = Offset int. temperature sensor